Censorship of the Bible

 Censorship of the Bible includes restrictions and prohibition of possessing, reading, or using the Bible in general or any particular editions or translations of it.

-Violators of Bible prohibitions have at times been punished by imprisonment, forced labor, banishment and execution, as well as by the burning or confiscating the Bible or Bibles used or distributed.
+Violators of Bible prohibitions have at times been punished by imprisonment, forced labor, banishment and execution, as well as by the burning or confiscating of the Bible or Bibles used or distributed.
 The censorship may be because of explicit religious reasons, but also for reasons of public policy or state control, especially in authoritarian states or following violent riots.

-Censorship of the Bible occurred in the past and is still going on today.
+Censorship of the Bible has occurred in the past and continues today.
 In the 20th century, Christian resistance to the Soviet Union's policy of state atheism occurred through Bible-smuggling.
 The People's Republic of China, officially an atheist state, engages in Bible burning as a part of antireligious campaigns there.

-The extent and nature of past censorship of the Bible in Western Europe is controversial.
-Historically Catholic writers have portrayed restrictions on vernacular translations as temporary prudential responses to regional outbreaks of organized violence and heresy with a policing rather than theological basis; Protestant writers have portrayed it in terms of churchmen suppressing the truth in order to maintain power.
+The extent and nature of past censorship of the Bible in Western Europe are controversial.
+Historically, Catholic writers have portrayed restrictions on vernacular translations as temporary prudential responses to regional outbreaks of organized violence and heresy with a policing rather than theological basis; Protestant writers have portrayed them as churchmen suppressing the truth in order to maintain power.

 In most cases, the bans on pious lay people possessing or publicly reading certain Bibles were related to unauthorized vernacular Scripture editions not derived from the Latin Vulgate, or from orthodox translations also containing heretical or confusing material.
-Clerics were never forbidden to possess the Vulgate Bible translation in the Latin language.
+Clerics were never forbidden to possess the Vulgate Bible translation in Latin.
 The Index Librorum Prohibitorum (Note: also called Index Romanus or "Roman Index") of the Catholic Church included various translations or editions of the Bible.